arielpinkston/House-Modeling-Predictions/README.md

 # House-Modeling-Predictions
-This program uses linear regression to predict real estate tax prices.
-It trains on features like beds, baths, square footage, and year built from a cleaned dataset.
-After evaluating the model, it accepts user input to estimate a home’s tax price based on its details.
+This Python program uses linear regression to predict real estate tax prices based on property features.
+It loads a cleaned dataset, selects key features like number of beds, baths, square footage, and year built, and splits the data into training and test sets.
+The model is trained using scikit-learn’s LinearRegression and evaluated on test data.
+After training, it can take user input for a house’s details and predict the estimated tax price based on the model.